What do we know about injectable HIV medication?

 Cabotegravir and rilpivirine can be taken either once a month or every two months.
 For more information on this, see How frequent are the injections? on this page.

-Is injectable treatment available?
+Where is injectable treatment available?

-Are the injections better than tablets?
+Are injections better than tablets?

 No, their efficacy is comparable.
-The cabotegravir and rilpivirine injectable regimen was approved by drug regulators based on the results of three randomised control trials:
+The cabotegravir and rilpivirine injectable regimen was approved by drug regulators based on the results of three randomised control trials.

 • The first study involved people who hadn’t taken HIV treatment before.
 All started with daily pills for around four and a half months (20 weeks to be precise).
 Half then continued with daily pills, while half switched to monthly injections.